Andrey Zayakin: Dissernet: revelation of plagiarism in dissertations

 From the beginning of 2013, Zayakin independently searched for plagiarism in dissertations of State Duma deputies defended in Russia.
 One of the first victims of investigations became a State Duma deputy Rishat Abubakirov.

 These works served as one of the grounds for the emergence in February 2013 of the volunteer community network "Dissernet", whose main task was to expose fake dissertations.
 In addition to Zayakin, the founders of Dissernet are the journalist Sergey Parkhomenko, the physicist Andrey Rostovtsev and the biologist Mikhail Gelfand.
 In Dissernet Zayakin leads a group of volunteers who write applications and apply for deprivation of academic degrees people with forged dissertations.

 In 2018 Zayakin became secretary of the commission of the Russian Academy of Sciences, known as the Commission for Counteracting the Falsification of Scientific Research.
 In 2020 the Commission initiated the first large retraction of scientific papers from Russian journals after Dissernet investigation.

 Political activity

 In the elections to the State Duma in 2016, Andrey Zayakin headed the regional list of the Yabloko party in the Far East.

 In February 2022, he signed an open letter from Russian scientists condemning the Russian invasion of Ukraine and calling for the withdrawal of Russian troops from Ukrainian territory.

 Detention and prosecution

-On August 29, 2022, Zayakin was detained by police and charged with financial extremist activity for transferring 1000 rubles (about 20 USD) to the Anti-Corruption Foundation of Alexei Navalny.
+On August 29, 2022, Zayakin was detained by police and charged with financial extremist activity for transferring 1000 rubles (about US$20) to the Anti-Corruption Foundation of Alexei Navalny.
 Zayakin was given a preventive measure in the form of a ban on certain actions.